yigitiplik/monthly-revenue-forecasting/README.md

 │
 └── README.md

+---

-Dataset Description
+# Dataset Description

 The dataset contains monthly U.S. retail sales with multiple business categories.
 For this project, we extract:

-➡️ Retail Sales, Total
+➡️ Retail Sales, Total (Seasonally Adjusted)

 because it provides: